Mujtaba1995/Datascience-Practice/README.md

 # Datascience-Practice
-This repository contains the implementation of data-science algorithms using python
+This repository contains the practice exercises using python